Discovering Predictable Latent Factors for Time Series Forecasting: Related Work

 \subsection{Decomposition of Time Series}

 Decomposing non-stationary observed time series into simple and predictable components is quite an intuitive way for time series analysis, and can be traced back to the blind source separation \cite{jutten1991blind}.
 Empirical mode decomposition methods \cite{huang1998empirical,huang2014hilbert,DBLP:journals/tsp/DragomiretskiyZ14} iteratively decompose time series into stationary oscillating components, known as intrinsic mode functions (IMFs).
-The IMFs are simple and nearly orthogonal signals and are defined to have the similar number of extrema and zero crossings as well as symmetric envelopes to guarantee the conduct of the Hilbert transform on them.
-With the help of deep learning techniques, our method generalizes the data processing from the frequency domain to the concept domain by preserving the instincts of the simplicity and orthogonality of the intrinsic modes that are in accordance with our instincts.
+The IMFs are simple and nearly orthogonal signals and are defined to have a similar number of extrema and zero crossings as well as symmetric envelopes to guarantee the conduct of the Hilbert transform on them.
+Instead of the delicately predefined intrinsic modes that should be oscillatory and add up to be the original signal, with the help of deep learning techniques, our method generalizes the data processing from the frequency domain to the concept domain by preserving the simplicity and orthogonality of the intrinsic modes that are in accordance with our instincts.